Guest Health & Safety

 At McWane Science Center the health and safety of our visitors, employees, and community is our first priority.
 We take great care to ensure our facilities are clean and disinfected, today and always.
 We have taken the following additional steps to prevent the spread of colds, flu, and the COVID-19 virus:

-- All guests ages 7 and older are required to wear masks.
-Masks are strongly encouraged for children ages 3-6.
+- As of December 9, 2020, all guests ages three (3) and older are required to wear masks.

 - Social distancing is in effect throughout the facility.
 Individuals/groups are to stay at least six feet apart from others.